nalonal/barbarossa/README.md

 <p>Simple script to crawling google using <a href="https://developers.facebook.com/tools/debug/echo/?q=">Facebook Developers Tools Debug</a></p>

 ### Introduction
-I learn to create simple code to crawling google search, get inspired from [s0md3v](https://github.com/s0md3v/goop) but i use another technique to parse the code, thankyou very much to share great code.
+I learn to create simple code to crawling google search, get inspired from [s0md3v](https://github.com/s0md3v/goop), but i use another technique to parse the code.
+By the way thankyou very much to share great code.
 So basicly this tools srape Google using Facebook [debugger tool](https://developers.facebook.com/tools/debug/echo/?q=https://example.com).
 This tools can scrape google search results without being blocked by the CAPTCHA.
 This tools also no need delay time to scrape.
 Love it.

 ### Usage
 #### Installation